HusseinSerhan/HTML_Table_Reference/README.md

 # HTML_Table_Reference
-This is a HTML/CSS Project where I build a HTML Table Reference
+This is a simple HTML/CSS exercise where I build an HTML Table Reference from scratch.
+The purpose of this exercise was to get me used to styling HTML pages with CSS code.